davygrvy/aGPIB/README.md

-# aGPIB: Asynchronous General Purpose Interface Buss
+# aGPIB: Asynchronous General Purpose Interface Buss for Tcl

-aGPIB is an extension for the Tcl scripting language that provides a standardized channel driver for communication with test & measurement equipment on a GPIB buss.
+This extension adds a new channel type to Tool Command Language that allows for easy and modern communication with devices plugged into a GPIB buss.

 It is used in a similar manner to all I/O in Tcl.